jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 * :ref:`what is True and False in Python<booleans>`
 * :ref:`how to write programs that make decisions<booleans: truth table>`
 * :ref:`how to make a calculator<how to make a calculator>`
+* :ref:`how to make a Python Test Driven Development environment automatically` or :ref:`how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux` and
 * :ref:`how to test that an Exception is raised with assertRaises<how to test that an Exception is raised>`

 :ref:`Would you like to test handling Exceptions in programs?<how to handle Exceptions (Errors) in programs>`